keyou/chromium_demo/README.md

 - Improve the documentation of the UI part ([docs/ui.md](docs/ui.md));
 - Improve the documentation of the content module ([docs/content.md](docs/content.md));
 - Improve the documentation of demo_shell ([demo_shell/README.md](demo_shell/README.md));
-- Add demo to demonstrate how to create aar components;
+- Add demo to demonstrate how to create aar component;
-- Add demo to demonstrate how to inject new JS objects into Blink;
-- Add demo to demonstrate how to render offscreen web pages;
 - Add demo to demonstrate how to use aura to create UI interface;
 - Add demo to demonstrate how to use PlatformWindow to create UI interface;
+- Add demo to demonstrate how to implement off-screen rendering of web pages;
+- Add a demo to demonstrate how to inject new JS objects into Blink;
+- Add a demo to demonstrate the principle of `navigator.mediaDevices.getUserMedia()`;
+- Add a demo to demonstrate the principle of `tab capture api`;

 ## Changelog

+### 2020.8.10

+- Add demo_gl, the demo uses the `//ui/gl` module to call GL for rendering;

+### 2020.7.31

+- demo_viz_layer_offscreen supports off-screen rendering using the SkiaOutputDeviceOffscreen interface;

+### 2020.7.28

+- Add demo_viz_layer_offscreen to demonstrate using VIZ's CopyOutput interface for off-screen rendering;

+### 2020.7.24

+- Add demo_viz_layer, demonstrate the use of VIZ for handwriting writing, and support the use of command lines to switch between software and hardware rendering;

+### 2020.7.18

+- Add demo_viz_gui_gpu to demonstrate the use of VIZ for hardware accelerated rendering and VIZ Client nesting;

+### 2020.7.15

+- Add demo_x11_glx and demo_x11_egl;

+### 2020.7.11

+- Add demo_x11 to demonstrate the use of X11 to create transparent windows;
+- Update demo_skia, use software rendering by default, support transparent windows, GL rendering supports GL_RGB565 pixel format;

 ### 2020.6.28